MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 The first step is to open the [Azure portal](https://portal.azure.com) and navigate to your Quantum Workspace.
 Once you have opened your workspace, follow the steps below:

 1. Navigate to the "Providers" pane by clicking the navigation button on the left
-2. Locate the Honeywell Provider and click the Delete button.
+2. Locate the Honeywell Provider and click the Remove button.
 Confirm the deletion by clicking "Yes" in the dialog box that opens.

   > [!div class="mx-imgBorder"]
   > ![The Providers pane with the old Honeywell provider](./media/honeywell-migration/honeywell-migration-remove-provider.png)